Large Language Models for Mobile GUI Text Input Generation: An Empirical Study: Experimental Results and Discussion

-In order to elicit the testers' assessments of the LLM-generated texts, they were prompted with the question: --- \textit{Do you think the following text inputs are suitable for the UI pages?
-Please assess their quality.}\textsuperscript{\ref{footnote:web}} Figure~\ref{FIG:hot} shows a heatmap of the 20 human evaluations of the LLMs' quality, using the 5-Likert-scale questionnaire: The values are the averages for each tester across their ten UI pages.
-Figure~\ref{FIG:boxplot_ratings} presents a statistical analysis of the testers' evaluations.
-Based on these results, we have the following observations: \begin{itemize} \item The Kendall's W value~\cite{LiuCWCHHW23, sidney1957nonparametric} was about $0.95$ (close to $1.0$), indicating a high level of agreement among the testers.
+To elicit the testers' assessments of the LLM-generated texts, they were prompted with the question: \textit{Do you think the following text inputs are suitable for the UI pages?
+Please assess their quality.}\textsuperscript{\ref{footnot:web}} Figure~\ref{FIG:boxplot_ratings} shows the testers' Likert-scale assessments across the three UI-context prompting settings and two testing objectives.
+Based on these results, we have the following observations:

-\item Similar to the consistency quality analysis, the GPT and GLM LLMs (except for GLM-4V) had the highest scores, followed by LLaMa2-13B, LLaMa2-7B, and Baichuan2.
-Spark and GLM-4V had the worst scores.

-\item The average score across all LLMs was $3.26$, indicating a generally ``Neutral'' perception of the quality.
-Only GPT-4 scored above $4.0$, indicating that it was generally perceived quite positively.
-GPT-3.5, the GLM series (except GLM-4V), the LLaMa2 series, and Baichuan2 had ratings ranging from ``Neutral'' to ``Agree''.
-The low scores for Spark ($2.0$) and GLM-4V ($1.8$) indicate a dissatisfaction with their generated text inputs. \end{itemize}

-Because the consistency evaluation had a relatively lenient rationale (Section~\ref{SEC: Consistency Evaluation}), practical quality concerns were not fully addressed.
-The testers' expertise in real-world software testing would provide a more practical perspective for quality evaluation.
-The following examples illustrate this: \begin{itemize} \item If a text-input component requires a password without any specific constraints, the LLM could generate any string (e.g., ``123456'').
-For consistency, we only verified that the generated string was formatted as a valid password.
-However, in practical scenarios, testers may also consider password strength: ``123456'' might receive a lower score than ``\#aBc1234P@ssw0rd'', for example.

-\item Another example is the generation of fake text inputs, like the placeholders of URLs, phone numbers, and email addresses.
-For example, the LLM may generate ``http://example.com'' as a URL, or ``123-456-7890'' as a phone number.
-In the consistency check, we only verified appropriate formatting, not whether or not the entries actually worked.
-In practical scenarios, however, testers may more consider the usefulness of these fake text inputs: For example, ``123-456-7890'' may not confirm the usability for sending a message or receiving a call, so it might receive a lower rating.
-As shown in Table~\ref{TAB: con Input Examples}, Example (b) highlights that over half of the LLMs (five of the nine) generated placeholder URLs. \end{itemize}

-In summary, the testers' evaluations can provide a more practical perspective on the quality of the generated text inputs.
-Based on these evaluations, the quality of the LLM-generated text inputs can be improved.
+\begin{itemize}[leftmargin=2em, topsep=0pt, itemsep=0pt, parsep=0pt, partopsep=0pt] \item The panel-level Kendall's W values~\cite{LiuCWCHHW23, Schmidt1997Delphi} in Figure~\ref{FIG:boxplot_ratings} range from 0.76 to 0.94.
+This indicates substantial agreement among the 20 testers for both page-pass-through and bug-detection assessments.
+The assessment data contain 82,080 score records: 62,100 records for valid page-pass-through inputs, and 19,980 records for invalid bug-detection inputs.